-Step 1: Provisioning licenses on the license server.
+• Step 1: Provisioning licenses on the license server.
 A purchased pool of product licenses needs to be activated on the license server so that it can then distribute these licenses as needed to client devices running the product.

 If license rights are mapped to the license server in the back office, these are automatically activated on the license server when the server starts or when capability polling occurs.
 However, you can also activate licenses using rights IDs obtained from the producer.
-To send capability requests containing specific rights IDs, follow the instructions provided by the producer.
+To send capability requests containing specific rights IDs, follow the instructions provided by the producer, or do one of the following:

-Alternatively, if you are using the FlexNet License Server Administrator command-line tool, see Activating License Rights on the Server in the chapter Using the FlexNet License Server Administrator Command-line Tool.
+- If you are using the FlexNet License Server Administrator command-line tool, see Activating License Rights on the Server in the chapter Using the FlexNet License Server Administrator Command-line Tool. - If you are using the FlexNet License Server Manager, refer to "Offline Server Updates View" in the FlexNet License Server Manager Guide to perform an offline activation.